 It's no secret that true crime has an indelible place in the pop culture canon.
 The success of shows like

 The People Vs. O.J.
 Simpson and Making A Murder prove that no matter the cultural weather, the world is interested in criminal acts.
 New to this canon, though, are podcasts.
 The audio-only medium is new to the entertainment world in general — in fact, the word "podcast" is but 13 years old.
 The medium did not immediately take to true crime.
-For a while, it seemed newsy broadcasts like This American Life dominated the podcast world.
+For a while, newsy broadcasts like This American Life dominated the podcast world.

 And then there was

 Serial.
 The WNYC-produced podcast sunk its teeth into a decades-old case that had been solved long ago, and it seemed that everyone was listening.
 (There are not one, but two excellent sketches parodying the podcast, which, if you ask me, cements its relevance.)
 Serial gave birth to a whole range of crime-themed delicious listening.
 Today, there's a track for every palate.
 Love comedy?
 We've got humorous crime podcasts.
 Love the details?
 This one is so thorough you'll feel like you just left a college class.
 Interested in only Hollywood murders?
 Oh, boy, there are bunches.

 Ahead, find the top true crime podcasts on the market right now.

 For the perpetual hypochondriac: Dr. Death Wondery's podcast, which is based on an LA Times article, is scary because it pulls on a real fear: that the people taking care of us aren't exactly equipped to do so.
 This tells the story of Dr. Christopher Duntsch, who went to prison after several failed and flawed operations left patients in dire conditions.
 He's a neurosurgeon — but he really shouldn't be.
 The scarier idea, though, is that there are more Duntsches running around, unencumbered by lawsuits and a dogged reporter.